 Pilar Thomas - Acting Director, Office of Indian Energy Policy and Programs

-Pilar Thomas (Pascua Yaqui) is the Acting Director for the Office of Indian Energy Policy and Programs.
-As the Acting Director, Ms. Thomas is responsible for developing national energy policy and programs related to Indian energy development.
-Ms. Thomas is also responsible for developing and implementing policy efforts within the Department and federal government to achieve the Office’s Indian Energy policy objectives.
+Pilar Thomas (Pascua Yaqui) is the Acting Director for the DOE Office of Indian Energy Policy and Programs.
+As the Acting Director, Ms. Thomas is responsible for developing national energy policy and programs related to Indian energy development, as well as developing and implementing policy efforts within the Energy Department and federal government to achieve Office of Indian Energy policy objectives.

 Prior to joining the Department, Ms. Thomas served as the Deputy Solicitor for Indian Affairs in the U.S. Department of the Interior.
 Appointed as Deputy Solicitor in September 2009, Ms. Thomas was responsible for providing day to day legal advice and counsel to the Secretary, the Assistant Secretary for Indian Affairs, and other officials of the Department on matters related to federal Indian law, tribal law, and legal issues involving Indian tribes.

 Prior to her federal appointments, Ms. Thomas was Of Counsel at Lewis and Roca LLP, in the firm’s Tribal Affairs and Tribal Gaming practice groups.
 She concentrated her practice in Indian gaming and tribal economic development, where she assisted clients with tribal gaming regulations, gaming-related transactions, litigation, and business and energy development efforts.
 She also assisted other practice groups on energy development and public finance matters related to tribes and tribal enterprises.